nirvik/iWant/README.md

 ### __What is this?__
 A commandline tool for searching and downloading files in LAN network, without any central server.

+### Features
+1. __Decentralized__ : No central server is hosting files.
+Therefore, no central point of failure
+2. __Easy discovery of files__: As easy as searching for something in google.
+3. __File download from multiple peers__: If the seeder fails/leaves the group, leecher will continue to download from another seeder in the network
+4. __Directory download__: Supports downloading directories
+5. __Resume download__:  Resume download from where you left off.
+6. __Consistent data__: Any changes made to files inside the shared folder will be instantly reflected in the network
+7. __Cross Platform__: Works in Linux/Windows/Mac

 ### Installation
 ```sh
 python setup.py install --user